ackerleytng/keypress/design.md

 ## Service that manages API key

-+ Users must log in to KeyCentre as they would with any other SSO-protected site
++ Users must log in to Keypress as they would with any other SSO-protected site
-  + KeyCentre is an OAuth client on its own
+  + Keypress is an OAuth client on its own
-+ KeyCentre will register itself as a valid redirect-uri of all the applications it is managing API keys of
++ Keypress will register itself as a valid redirect-uri of all the applications it is managing API keys of

 ### Getting a long-lived access token

-+ KeyCentre will redirect the user to authenticate with Keycloak, using the regular authorization code flow
++ Keypress will redirect the user to authenticate with Keycloak, using the regular authorization code flow
-+ The browser will return an authorization code, Kong will swap that for the access token and pass the access token to KeyCentre
++ The browser will return an authorization code, Kong will swap that for the access token and pass the access token to Keypress
-+ KeyCentre will exchange the access token for a long-lived access token through loorent's Keycloak plugin
++ Keypress will exchange the access token for a long-lived access token through loorent's Keycloak plugin
-+ KeyCentre will then issue a randomly generated API key, and set the access token at the kong plugin
++ Keypress will then issue a randomly generated API key, and set the access token at the kong plugin

 > Need to check if kong-oidc will handle exchanging of authorization codes of
->   clients other than the main client, which is KeyCentre.
+>   clients other than the main client, which is Keypress.
 If we're already
->   logged in to KeyCentre, will kong-oidc still swap the authorization code on
+>   logged in to Keypress, will kong-oidc still swap the authorization code on
->   KeyCentre's behalf?
+>   Keypress's behalf?

 ### Listing access tokens

-+ KeyCentre should be able to list access tokens, grouped by application that it is protecting
++ Keypress should be able to list access tokens, grouped by application that it is protecting

 ### Revoking access tokens

-+ KeyCentre will call the revoke access token endpoint of the Kong plugin, and remove the API key from its own database
++ Keypress will call the revoke access token endpoint of the Kong plugin, and remove the API key from its own database

 ## Kong plugin